CONGRATULATIONS ON YOUR NEW HOUSE!

-However, with some planning and organization, your move-in can be hassle-free with minimal stress.
-We have compiled the ultimate move-in checklist for your new home.
+However, with some planning and organization, your move-in can be hassle-free.
+We have compiled the ultimate moving checklist for your new home.
 So let’s get started.
 After all, those boxes won’t unpack themselves.

-Starting is always the hardest part so here are a few essentials to do before you move into your new home.
+Starting is always the hardest part, so here is a moving checklist that covers the essentials before you move into your new home.

 - Save everyone a lot of time and energy by deciding where you want furniture to be placed in your new home.
 Draw a layout to help visualize where everything will go, allowing those helping you move to place the right item in the right room the first time around.
 Use photos from the listing, blueprints (if available), or video from your walk-through.